nbreznau/ideology_specification/README.md

 #### Notes for users

+Stata and R code runs in separate named files starting with numbers indicating the order in which they must be run (01_, 02_, etc.).

+The main results were produced using Stata and can be found under [code/Stata Main Results](https://github.com/nbreznau/ideology_specification/tree/main/code/Stata_Main_Results).
+The log files are knitted into the folder `code/Log Files`.

-The main R code is in separate files in the folder [code](https://github.com/nbreznau/ideology_specification/tree/main/code), numbered from 01-08.
+We used R to check the results and to produce the figures and this code is found in [code/R Robustness Results and Figures](https://github.com/nbreznau/ideology_specification/tree/main/code/R_Robustness_Results_and_Figures).
+The knitted files are also in the folder `code/Log Files`

-Code knitted with results and figures are available in the folder [code/Knitted HTML Code](https://github.com/nbreznau/ideology_specification/tree/main/code/Knitted_HTML_code).
-This includes both RGB and Colorblind palette figures.

 Users can also find all RGB and colorblind figures as .png, as well as all Tables as .csv and .xlsx in the folder [results](https://github.com/nbreznau/ideology_specification/tree/main/results)